 5 Questions to Ask When Screening Tenants

-Why do we suggest adding screening questions for your possible tenants?
+Why do we suggest adding tenant screening questions for your possible tenants?
 By doing this you can save more time, effort, and any unexpected expenses.
 We also suggest that you create lease criteria or standards beforehand to keep everything organised.

 “Why do I need to ask questions for possible tenants?”
 “What does that do for me and my property rental business?

 These are the type of questions that we usually get when we suggest to landlords or property owners and property managers that they should screen their possible tenants before anything else.